Monitoring Bandwidth Usage

 BandwidthD

 If more detail is required, such as by client IP on the LAN interface, there is a package for bandwidthd that can be installed under System > Packages.
-Once installed, it appears under Diagnostics > BandwidthD.
+Once installed, it appears under Services > BandwidthD.

 Darkstat